mmmmmmpc/utils/README.md

 Scripts and utilities used for systems administration

-* system-snapshot: to create filesystem snapshots and then merge or discard them.
+* system-snapshot: Utility to create filesystem snapshots, and then merge or discard them.